HyperChr-release/HyperChr-release/README.md

 ## Algorithms

-### HPQ (Our Method)
+### HyperChr (Our Method)

-**Hierarchical Product Quantization (HPQ)** is our novel approach that introduces a hierarchical structure to product quantization, allowing for more efficient encoding and decoding of high-dimensional data.
+**HyperChr** is our novel approach that introduces a hierarchical structure to product quantization, allowing for more efficient encoding and decoding of high-dimensional data.
 HPQ adaptively quantizes data based on its distribution and employs a hierarchical grouping mechanism to improve both compression and retrieval performance under memory constraints.

 **Key Features of HPQ**: